meker12/commerce-channels.en/help/amazon-channel/store-integration-settings.md

 >[!NOTE]
 >
 >The _[!UICONTROL Amazon Marketplace Country]_ setting defined during [store integration](./store-integration.md) cannot be updated.
-To edit the country setting, you must delete the store (under _Action_ on the store card) and add a store for the different country.
+To edit the country setting, you must delete the store (under _[!UICONTROL Action]_ on the store card) and add a store for the different country.

 ![Store integration settings](assets/amazon-store-settings.png)